 - You received an IVC filter, but you don’t know what make or model it was

 - You may have a claim whether you experienced obvious complications or not

 - You may have a claim whether the device has already been removed or is still in place in your body

 At John Foy & Associates, we have one mission: to help those who were wronged.
-We consider injuries caused by medical devices to be among the most serious cases, because they involve not just harm to your health, but a violation of your trust.
+We consider injuries caused by medical devices to be among the most serious cases because they involve not just harm to your health, but a violation of your trust.
 Let us help you.
-We charge nothing if we don’t get you money—and we offer a FREE consultation.
-Contact us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Contact our personal injury attorneys at 404-400-4000 or fill out the form to your right and get your FREE consultation today.